StepanBlaha/barcode-project/README.md

 # Barcode Generator :computer:

-Generate barcodes based on the code and the barcode format.\
+Generate barcodes based on the code and the barcode format.<br>
-Save the barcode as png or pdf.\
+Save the barcode as png or pdf.<br>
-See all past generated barcodes.\
+See all past generated barcodes.<br>

-## Deployed at:\
+## Deployed at:
 [barcode.hahabit.fun](http://barcode.hahabit.fun/)

 <!---